- 1 What Is an Adjustable Bed?

 People suffering from neck and lower back problems in particular may benefit from an adjustable mattress.

-(If you’re experiencing back pain and think a new mattress may help, you can also check out our article on your best options for that here.)
+(If you’re experiencing this kind of discomfort and think a new mattress may help, you can also check out our article on your best mattress options for back pain.)

 Some common back issues adjustable mattresses may help with include: